external-secrets/external-secrets/DEPRECATING.md

 The proposal must clearly outline the rationale for inclusion, the impact on users, stability, long term maintenance plan, and day-to-day activities, if such.

-The proposal must be formalized by submiting a `design` document as a Pull Request.
+The proposal must be formalized by submitting a `design` document as a Pull Request.

 ## Deprecation Process
 ### Nomination of Deprecation